 It is home to the New York City Ballet, The Metropolitan Opera and the New York Philharmonic.

-So, if you want to step into high society for an evening, this is the place to do it.
+So, if you want to step into high society for an evening, this is one of the best to do it.

-Whenever we think of the opera, we picture Cher and Nicolas Cage going to the Met in the film Moonstruck which is located right here at the Lincoln Center.
+Whenever we think of the opera, we picture Cher and Nicolas Cage going to the Met in the film Moonstruck which is located right here.

 - Directions: Lincoln Center Plaza, New York